-FIGURE 8: Effects Across the Life-Cycle
+FIGURE 8: Effects Across the Life-Cycle: Near-versus-far

 Note: Highway segments opened between 1950 and 1960 are included in the sample.
 Each panel presents the coefficients of a different dependent variable.
 Panel (a) uses an indicator of living in the same neighborhood as dependent variable.
 Panel (b) uses the death age as dependent variable.
-Panel (c) uses the college share as dependent variable.
+Panel (c) uses the neighborhood quality index as dependent variable.
 Each row presents the estimates for the corresponding cohort in the y-axis.
 All panels control for race, gender, homeownership, city, and birth year fixed effects.
 Standard errors are clustered at the city level.